 Here are some best practices to follow during the transition from FFS to VBR:

 - Improving operating costs to compensate for the financial burden.

 - Taking on more patients to increase revenue for the same reason.

 - Making the move gradually – for example, start with IT upgrades that help to share data and make coordinating care easier.

 - Implementing quality measures and setting improvement goals for patient outcomes.

 - Collecting actionable and shareable data as a means of improving patient outcomes and optimizing reimbursement.

-A Practice Assessment maybe one of the best initial steps to prepare for a transition to VBR.
-More than ever, physicians, hospitals and other providers are seeking out healthcare consultants to streamline changes, soften transitions and ensure compliance to the continuously shifting rules and regulations that envelop the healthcare industry.
+A Practice Assessment may be one of the best initial steps to prepare for a transition to VBR.
+More than ever, physicians, hospitals, and other providers are seeking out healthcare consultants to streamline changes, soften transitions, and ensure compliance with the continuously shifting rules and regulations that envelop the healthcare industry.
 This includes the transition from FFS to VBR.
-Using consultants is a cost effective way to identify opportunities for VBR compliance within an existing FFS structure.
+Using consultants is a cost-effective way to identify opportunities for VBR compliance within an existing FFS structure.